dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1989: Attendance pressure can overwhelm anxious students.
+### T1989: Daily school attendance pressure can be overwhelming for struggling students.

 |Support|
 |---|